Protect your home with RACV Home Insurance

 I live in regional Victoria.
 Do I need to wear a mask?

 Yes.
-Face masks have been mandatory in regional Victoria since midnight on 2 August.
+Face masks are mandatory in regional Victoria.

 Disposable, respirator (N95, P2) and reusable cloth masks are the three most common types of mask available.